Olex2/help/gui/EN/home/start.md

 We have also provided a PDF manual, which is shipped with this version of Olex2.

 ## Ilia Guzei's Manual
-Besides Ilia Guzei's excellent Olex2 user guide which we have linked in the GUI, you can also try an internet search to look for the extensive amount of third-party help available online for Olex2.
+Besides Ilia Guzei's excellent Olex2 user guide which we have linked in the GUI, one can also try an internet search to look for the extensive amount of third-party help available online for Olex2.